 (Image from And Justice for All, 1979)

-As writers, it is important to investigate and become conscious of those things that we feel strongly about.
+You can’t have story without conflict.
+As writers, it is important to investigate and become conscious of what we feel strongly about.
 Find those issues that inflame your passion.
 Be curious about your ideas of justice, authenticity, self-authority, the need for community, people who gossip, and the lost rights of the left-handed.
 It is through investigation of things we feel strongly about that we come to discover a deeper truth.

-We are on a mission for transformation, for greater understanding.
+We are on a mission for transformation, for greater understanding through conflict.

 Investigating that which we feel strongly about is where the seed of innumerable stories lies.
 Writers often revisit what they feel strongly about throughout their lives, examining these issues from different angles.
 But what we feel strongly about is necessarily subjective.
 It is important for us to become conscious of what we are passionate about, and begin to explore its opposing or contrary argument.
 There always is one.